 Before we delve deep into waterproof fabric, it is essential to distinguish the difference between a few related, but not identical, terms with regards to fabric.
 You may have come across these terms before when buying furniture for your home, interior accessories or clothing.
 Understanding the difference will give you an obvious idea of what a waterproof fabric is.

 When a fabric is waterproof, it is impenetrable to water to an extent.
 Its ability to repel water is measured by testing how much pressure it can take before water begins to seep through.
 Fabric can only be referred to as waterproof if it possesses sealed seams.
 Provided it has that quality it can be considered waterproof.
 The quality of the enclosures and seals will determine how waterproof a product is.
 An excellent example of waterproof fabric is polyester fabric; this is a material that is highly unlikely to absorb moisture.
 We can weave polyester tightly to prevent water from passing through it.
 So it is very effective for producing household items such as beanbags and furniture.
+So is polyester waterproof?

 Water Repellent Explained

 The manufacturing process of water-repellant fabric makes it quite difficult for water to penetrate the fabric.
 Water repellent products usually possess some form of coating, rather than comprising the actual fabric itself.

 This type of fabric resists water penetration.
 It will not keep you dry in any extreme weather, perhaps a very light rain drizzle.
 These types of fabrics offer a minimal amount of protection.
 So waterproofing is the highest level of protection you can get against moisture.
 Below we discuss water-resistant fabrics in more detail.

 How is Waterproof Fabric Made?